Postpartum Doula Services

 Many families with new babies find themselves overwhelmed when the reality of life with a newborn hits.
 In most cultures the "village" comes together to support new moms.
 Here, many families are separated by many miles and sometimes even states.
 Even with the most supportive family, you might need a little more care.
 A postpartum doula could be just what your family needs.

-She can do light housekeeping chores such as prepping meals, washing dishes, running errands, or vacuuming.
+They can do light housekeeping chores such as prepping meals, washing dishes, running errands, or vacuuming.

 Whether this is your first baby, your fifth, or you have multiples, a postpartum doula can offer you amazing support.